Date : October 10, 2019

 Minami-Nagasaki Park: Art Toilets

-As part of the efforts to make Toshima Ward a more comfortable place for women to live, the Toshima Public Toilet Project is underway, renovating public washrooms in parks and other places from a woman’s perspective.
-The tour visited a finished Art Toilet in Minami-Nagasaki Park, and heard from ward staff about the project.
+As part of the efforts to make Toshima City a more comfortable place for women to live, the Toshima Public Toilet Project is underway, renovating public washrooms in parks and other places from a woman’s perspective.
+The tour visited a finished Art Toilet in Minami-Nagasaki Park, and heard from a city staff about the project.
 Mr. Yasumichi Inoue, the illustrator that did the mural on that Art Toilet, also spoke with the tour, and commented, “I painted elements of daily life in Toshima.
 To make women and children feel comfortable using the washroom, I used bright colors for the design.”
-The journalists were very interested in how Toshima Ward had chosen public washrooms as an area to make the ward an easier place for women to live, and asked the ward staff about how that decision was made.
+The journalists were very interested in how Toshima City had chosen public washrooms as an area to make the city an easier place for women to live, and asked the city staff about how that decision was made.